ipld/ipld/block-layer/codecs/dag-json.md

 Contrary to popular belief, JSON as a format supports Big Integers.
 It's only JavaScript itself that has trouble with them.
-This means JS implementations of `dag-json` can't use the native JSON parser and serializer.
+This means JS implementations of DAG-JSON can't use the native JSON parser and serializer.

 ### Other kinds